 WAHO is a proactive instrument of regional health integration that enables high-impact and cost-effective interventions and programmes by:

 The Authority of Heads of State and Government of Member States is the supreme institution of the Community and is composed of Heads of State and/or Government of Member States.
 The Authority is responsible for the general direction and control of the Community and takes all measures to ensure its progressive development and the realisation of its objectives.
 As such, it is also the supreme decision-making body of WAHO.

 The Council of Ministers is a rotating panel of Ministers from ECOWAS Member States that can include Ministers of Integration, Economic Planning and Finance, and Foreign Affairs.
 The Council is responsible for the functioning and development of the Community and makes recommendations to the Authority of ECOWAS on any action related to the objectives of the Community.

 The jurisdiction of the Assembly of Health Ministers is principally limited to matters of health, and more particularly to the technical aspects therein.
 The Assembly determines the general policies of WAHO and makes other appropriate decisions to promote or advance the objectives of the Organisation.

 Although it is a Specialised Agency of ECOWAS, WAHO enjoys administrative and financial autonomy.
 The General Directorate of WAHO, which is responsible for the execution of the organisation’s programmes and activities, is headed by a Director General, assisted by a Deputy Director General.
-The activities of WAHO are distributed among five divisions that comprise the General Directorate:
+The activities of WAHO are distributed among six divisions that comprise the General Directorate: